 “Not understanding the role of fire in our forests is probably one of the biggest blunders natural resources science has made in the last hundred years,” Eric Sprague said.

-As director of conservation programs at American Forests, Sprague is intimately involved in solving problems faced by struggling forests, but initially it seems backwards — not enough fire?
+As vice president of forest restoration at American Forests, Sprague is intimately involved in solving problems faced by struggling forests, but initially it seems backwards — not enough fire?
 Really?

 Lush vegetation grows beneath jack pine snags just months after the 2010 Meridian Fire.
 Credit: USFWS.